Information about the study of landscape architecture

 Climate adaptation: A key task

 Climate change requires climate adaptations in the city: More green, more nature, more water areas provide cooling and fresh air, so that the habitats for people, animals and plants remain livable.
-This is a key future task for landscape architects.
+This is a central future task for landscape architects.
+The whole diversity of landscape architecture is shown on the website www.landschaftsarchitektur-heute.de.

 Fancy a versatile green degree?